lrsperrey/Week1v2/README.md

 # LaKeisha Price

 ## This homework assignment is all about me and I really have no idea on what I would like to write.
-Not that I am a boring person however; when it comes to talk about myself my mind goes blank.
+Not that I am a boring person however; when it comes to talking about myself my mind goes blank.
 However, one fun thing that I like to learn more about and consider a hobby is history.
 My focus this year is more on the community I was raised in.
 It's located in Montgomery, AL and is called Hunter Station.
 I have always felt there was a great history behind the community and it is a huge part of who I am.

 ## Hunter Station History